Enquiries touching the Diversity of Languages, and Religions…

 "The Inhabitants of that South continent, are Idolaters"

-Of great interest is the extended reference to "Beach", the supposed Australia of Marco Polo, the "southern continent not yet discovered" ("Beach" is an old corruption, perpetuated by Mercator, stemming from a misprint of "Locach" in the 1532 edition of Grynaeus): "But if the South or Antarctique continent, be so large, as I am verily perswaded it is (even no lesse, than that of the East before mentioned, which containeth Europe, Afrique, and Asia together) then will the Idolaters be found to surpasse all the other religions, in exceeding great proportion, for that the Inhabitants of that South continent, are Idolaters, there is no question at all (as I take it) to bee made, both because in the parts hitherto known, as namely in the region of Beach, over against Java, they were found to be so: And also, because they are knowne to be no other than Idolaters, that inhabite all those parts of the other continents, that neighbour most towards them…" (p.
-119).
-This is followed by quite a long discussion of antipodal weights and other arguments about the Southern Continent.
+Of particular interest is Brerewood's extended discussion of "Beach", the supposed Australia of Marco Polo, described here as part of the "southern continent not yet discovered".
+"Beach" was an old geographical error, perpetuated by Mercator and ultimately deriving from a misprint of "Locach" in the 1532 edition of Grynaeus.
+Brerewood argues that, if the southern continent is as extensive as he believes, its inhabitants must greatly increase the proportion of "idolaters" in the world: "But if the South or Antarctique continent, be so large, as I am verily perswaded it is (even no lesse, than that of the East before mentioned, which containeth Europe, Afrique, and Asia together) then will the Idolaters be found to surpasse all the other religions, in exceeding great proportion…" He supports this assumption by reference to the inhabitants of "Beach", "over against Java", and to the peoples inhabiting those parts of the other continents nearest to the southern land.
+The discussion is followed by a substantial consideration of the supposed size of the southern continent, including arguments concerning antipodal weights and the physical distribution of land upon the globe.

 Provenance: Matthew Hutton (1639-1711, antiquarian, Rector of Aynhoe, and like Brerewood a graduate of Brasenose College, Oxford), with signature on front endpaper.